jlarrubiaq/nodeviewcount/README.md

 ### How to use it

-The code includes the improved solution for the latest version of the module dev branch (7.x-3.x) and corresponding patch.
+The code includes the improved solution for the latest version of the module dev branch (7.x-3.x) and corresponding patch (applied in 2nd commit).

 ### Original source